BreathingCode/BreathingCode.github.io/sponsoring.md

   you) and place it prominently at the party location
 * Your logo will be part of a banner, that will be shown in the outro of all session videos.
-After the conference all session videos will be provided free of charge on a platform like youtube.
+After the conference all session videos will be provided free of charge on a video streaming site.

 ### Party Drink Sponsor - *750 €*